 “Graphic design has always been about words and images” begins this post on the Eye blog.
 It continues to say that today more then ever writing is “integral” to the design process.
 Do you agree?

 Over the course of a week, Oh So Beautiful ran a series about different printing techniques.
 The episode on edge painting reeled me in.
-Other installments include digital printing, engraving, screen printing, foil stamping.
+Other installments include digital printing, engraving, screen printing, letterpress, and foil stamping.
 There are lots of pictures, too.

 This video is part pep talk and part cautionary tale.
 It’s a contemporary video that animates a 1967 speech by advertising genius Leo Burnett in which he describes what would compel him to take his name off the doors of his own agency.
 Via Adrants.